 Most people have never considered that violence isn’t simply attacking people physically.
 We do violence to each other when we allow Satan’s adversarial state of mind to become our own.
 Remember that he is the spirit being who is centered on doing harm to human beings in any way he can.
 Sometimes, therefore, we commit an act of violence simply by what we say to others, or do to them, short of the act of murder.

 Paul described himself as having been “a man of violence” prior to his conversion (1 Timothy 1:13, New Revised Standard Version).
 Alternative translations say he was “insulting,” an “insolent, overbearing man” or “violently arrogant.”
-The result was that he engaged in the persecution to death of early Christians.
+The result was that he engaged in the persecution to death of early believers.
 The point is that thoughts and attitudes precede action.

 Jesus also had something to say about the state of mind that precedes physical violence: “You have heard that it was said to those of old, ‘You shall not murder, and whoever murders will be in danger of the judgment.’
 But I say to you that whoever is angry with his brother without a cause shall be in danger of the judgment.
 And whoever says to his brother, ‘Raca!’ [an Aramaic term of contempt] shall be in danger of the council.
 But whoever says, ‘You fool!’ shall be in danger of hell fire” (Matthew 5:21–22).